 - Viewing the foliage: The town of Stillwater is surrounded by blazing fall foliage throughout autumn, so you can catch a glimpse of rich fall foliage from wherever you are.
 Visit a park, enjoy a hike or bike ride, or view Stillwater's fall foliage directly from the St. Croix River with a boat tour on a replica paddle wheeler.

 8. Oregon's Columbia River Highway

 SmarterTravel recommends Oregon's 75 mile Columbia River Highway as one of the top drives for enjoying fall foliage, promising the opportunity to "encounter the fiery hues of fall alongside brilliantly colored wildflowers, dramatic waterfalls, and deep gorges."
-Travel Channel also recommends this route as a wonderful place to see a "colorful display of big-leaf maple, cottonwood and Oregon ash trees."
-The Columbia River Highway is a national landmark known for it winding cliffs and spectacular beauty.
+Travel Channel also recommends this route as a wonderful place to see a "colorful display of big-leaf maple, cottonwood, and Oregon ash trees."
+The Columbia River Highway is a national landmark known for its winding cliffs and spectacular beauty.
 There are several hotels near the Highway, including chains and local properties.